arendd/bh-europe_2025_metrics/paper/paper.md

 An important area for continued work will be to strengthen awareness and capacity building around KPIs.
 Survey results showed that about half of respondents do not feel well informed about KPIs, underlining the need for targeted guidance and training.

 In addition to the general need for improved awareness, several survey respondents indicated that they already collect KPIs specifically for training activities.
 This highlights that training-related indicators warrant further exploration and a more systematic integration into the broader KPI work.
 This insight could serve as a transition to the ongoing efforts around the Training Metrics Database (TMD).
-The *Training Metrics Database (TMD)*, developed by the [ELIXIR Training Platform](https://elixir-europe.org/platforms/training) and further advanced as a project during this year's BioHackathon, provides a framework for collecting and analysing training-related KPIs.
+TMD is developed by the [ELIXIR Training Platform](https://elixir-europe.org/platforms/training) and further advanced as a project during this year's BioHackathon, provides a framework for collecting and analysing training-related KPIs.
 We are planning to explore how existing approaches can be aligned and where synergies between service domains can be leveraged.
 Ongoing exchange through training and community activities will further support shared understanding and good practices in KPI use.

 ## Collaboration with other ELIXIR initiatives